Wild Pebble

 | LED 4 | Energy | Displays smoothed internal energy/modulation level |

-| LED 5 | Clock Source | Fully lit when external clock is active |
+| LED 5 | Clock Source | Fully lit when pulse or MIDI clock is active |

 | LED 6 | Tension | Displays evolving internal tension state |